Chayti/Extracurricular_Learning_School-b7_assignment12/task_description.md

 ## **Theme: Extracurricular Learning School** :school:

 You are asked to build a MERN stack website based on a school that allows instructors and students to perform all the activities discussed in the requirements.
-The website must be exclusively dedicated to one type of school (Music school, Dance school, Art & craft school, Language School, Drama/Theatre school, Culinary school, Sports academies, STEMS school, Design school).
+The website must be exclusively dedicated to one type of school **(Music school, Dance school, Art & craft school, Language School, Drama/Theatre school, Sports academies, Design school, Photography School)**.
 Your website will be based on one of these categories mentioned above.
-If you choose, for example, the category STEMS school, your website should only have all the information and activities based on Science, Technology, Engineering and Mathematics (STEMS) only.
+If you choose, for example, the category photography school, your website should only have all the information and activities based on photography only.
+>**Note: You can not do anything related cooking school.**

 Make sure your website design is :unicorn: unique.
 Remember, a :unicorn: unique project will add more value to your portfolio. :v: